-By following my guidelines you can teach yourself the powerful art of hypnotic writing.
+By following my guidelines you can teach yourself hypnotic writing.
 This can be used in your query letter, synopsis and screenplay pitch to great effect.
 Using hypnotic writing in your script sales pitches can be the difference between no sale and a million dollars in the bank.
 Hypnotism is the use of focused suggestion.

 You might occasionally get calls from salesmen hawking products.
 The secret to the game is that they all have scripts, written with the power of suggestion to convince you that you need their product.
 In reality you probably don’t but these pitches are damn convincing.